Learning Leadership Portfolio

 The Problem

-Learning at most organizations is reactive and episodic — someone asks for a training, something gets built, nobody measures whether it changed anything.
-There was no cross-functional forum connecting learning investment to business strategy, no shared visibility into capability gaps before they became execution problems, and no structure to ensure leaders were part of the conversation.
+Learning was reactive.
+Someone asked for a training, something got built, nobody measured whether it changed anything.
+There was no structure connecting learning investment to business strategy, and no way to surface capability gaps before they became execution problems.

 Purpose